rcuevass/news_summarizer/README.md

 remote (Heroku) branch and test is your current local branch.
 Upon completion you should be able to see your app working.

-9. In case you want to create multiple versions of the app in Heroku, you can do so by doing the following:

-     - Create a new app in Heroku as you did before (step 6): `heroku create app-name-version`

-     - Create a new remote branch in Heroku: `git remote add app-version-name GIT_URL`.
-GIT_URL with the Git URL that you can find in the settings page of my-app-prod in heroku

-     - Deploy model: `git push app-version-name test:master`.
-This is just like step 8 above.
-     E.g: If `dev` is current local branch ->  `git push alpha-heroku dev:master`

-     - _Extra_.
-This [stackoverflow thread](https://stackoverflow.com/questions/18264621/how-do-i-push-different-branches-to-different-heroku-apps) discusses this situation in depth.

 ## Generals

 Here are some links to test the app against: